MichaelWyrley/Pose-RFM/docs/pose_generation.md

 - 'image_loc': The place to save the images (relative to the 'directory' value)
 - 'name': An extra naming parameter for grids if needed (default should be '')
 - 'print': Output information about the generation process
+- 'time_length': The amount of poses that need to be generated (if you want to generate all poses in a file set to a value greater than the number of poses in the file)
+- 'output_obj': Boolean value to allow the ouput of obj files if using visualise_torch3d.py,
 - 'save_grid': Boolean value to say if you should save the images as single images or as a grid of images

 ## Generating Both at the same Time